bbbradsmith/6502vdelay/README.md

 This code must be placed in a 128-byte-aligned segment.
 Add **align=128** to your **CODE** segment CFG or add a **.segment** directive of your own to place it in a custom segment that is appropriately aligned.

-The "short" version only permits 57-255 cycle delays, and only takes **A** as its parameter.
+The "short" version only permits 56-255 cycle delays, and only takes **A** as its parameter.

-The "compact" version has a higher minimum of 72 cycles, but is slightly smaller at 144 bytes.

-The "extreme" version has a lower minimum of 40 cycles, but is much larger, requiring 896 bytes, and 256-byte alignment.
+The "extreme" version has a lower minimum of 40 cycles, but is much larger, requiring 837 bytes, and 256-byte alignment.

 ## Tests